 When you are new to health insurance, understanding the commonly used terms of a standard health insurance policy can ensure you make the right decision and get the appropriate level of coverage for your needs.
-American Tri-Star Insurance, a trusted San Diego health insurance company, shares the top terms to know:
+American Tri-Star Insurance, a trusted San Diego health insurance agency, shares the top terms to know:

-The dollar amount considered by the insurance company to be a reasonable charge for the medical supplies or services provided depending on rates in the area where you live.
+The dollar amount considered by the insurance agency to be a reasonable charge for the medical supplies or services provided depending on rates in the area where you live.
 Also known as maximum allowable, usual, customary, and reasonable (UCR), or allowed amount.

 A request for the coverage of medical services from the health plan member or their health care provider.